Amplitude-Developer-Docs/amplitude-dev-center/docs/apis/attribution-api.md

 ---
 title: Attribution API
+description: The Attribution API lets you send attribution campaign events to Amplitude.
 ---

-## Attribution API
+The Attribution API is for sending attribution campaign events (identified by `idfa`, `idfv`, or `adid`) that contain attribution information.

 --8<-- "includes/postman.md"

-The Attribution API is for sending attribution campaign events (identified by `idfa`, `idfv`, or `adid`) that contain attribution information.

-## Before you begin
+## Authorization

--   This API doesn't use authorization, but uses your API key.
+This API doesn't use authorization, but uses your API key.
+Pass your API key in the body of the request like `api-key={{api_key}}`.
 If you're using Postman, set your API key in Amplitude API Environment variables.

--   Before you send a request, make sure you're using the correct endpoint.
+## Endpoints

 | Region | Endpoint |
 | --- | --- |